Via dei Roccettini 9

 Beata Javorcik, Chief Economist, European Bank for Reconstruction and Development

-This event is part of the 2020 State of the Union official programme.
+This event is part of The State of the Union official programme.